mpwsh/exchange-observer/readme.md

 ## Exchange Observer | Trading sim

+A trading simulator for OKX exchange.
+Reads OKX websocket data and tries to make smart trades based on your [Strategy configuration](config.toml) settings.

 ## Disclaimer

-> The trading simulation logic implemented is super rough and kinda dumb (im still experimenting with it tho).
+The trading simulation logic implemented is super rough and kinda dumb (im still experimenting with it tho).
-> The `scheduler` will try to follow the line going up, by querying all tokens and buying whatever one is doing good numbers.
+The `scheduler` will try to follow the line going up, by querying all tokens and buying whatever one is doing good numbers.
-> I'm just sharing this because i think its a good template to quickly setup a `producer` -> `consumer` -> `app` infra.
+I'm just sharing this because i think its a good template to quickly setup a `producer` -> `consumer` -> `app` infra.
-> That being said, im not responsible if you lose money by using on an actual exchange.
+That being said, im **not responsible** if you lose money by connecting on an real trading exchange API.

 Each setting in [config.toml](config.toml) is explained but feel free open an issue to ask questions if something is not clear.